-The Write Enable (WREN) instruction is for setting Write Enable Latch (WEL) bit.
-For those instructions like PP, 4PP, SE, BE32K, BE, CE, and WRSR, which are intended to change the device content WEL bit should be set every time after the WREN instruction setting the WEL bit.
+The Write Enable (WREN) instruction sets the Write Enable Latch (WEL) bit.
+Instructions like PP, 4PP, SE, BE32K, BE, CE, and WRSR that are intended to change the device content, should be preceded by the WREN instruction.

-The sequence of issuing WREN instruction is: CS# goes low \rightarrow sending WREN instruction code \rightarrow CS# goes high.
+The sequence of issuing WREN instruction is: CS# goes low→send WREN instruction code→ CS# goes high.